China and the World Trade Organization

 China became a member of the World Trade Organization (WTO) on 11 December 2001, after the agreement of the Ministerial Conference of the WTO.
 The admission was preceded by a lengthy process of negotiations and required significant changes to the Chinese economy.
-Its membership has been contentious, with substantial economic and political effects on other countries (some times referred to as the China shock) and controversies over the mismatch between the WTO framework and China's economic model.
+Its membership has been contentious, with substantial economic and political effects on other countries (sometimes referred to as the China shock) and controversies over the mismatch between the WTO framework and China's economic model.
 Assessing and enforcing compliance have become issues in China-US trade relations, including how China's noncompliance creates benefits for its own economy.

 Background

 Until the 1970s, China's economy was managed by the Chinese Communist Party (CCP) and was kept closed from other economies.
 Together with political reforms, China in the early 1980s began to open its economy and signed a number of regional trade agreements.
 China gained observer status with GATT and from 1986, began to work toward joining that organisation.
 China aimed to be included as a WTO founding member (which would validate it as a world economic power) but this attempt was thwarted because the United States, European countries, and Japan requested that China first reform various tariff policies, including tariff reductions, open markets and industrial policies.

 The process was envisioned and endorsed by US President Bill Clinton, CCP General Secretary Jiang Zemin and Chinese Premier Zhu Rongji, without whose decade-long efforts it would have come to naught.